Trace Estimation of Quantum State Powers: Sample Complexity and Computational Hardness: Introduction

+\paragraph{Lower bounds.} The lower bound \(\Omega(1/\varepsilon^2)\) for any constant \(q>1\) is obtained by reducing from a state discrimination task with a simple but effective hard instance from \cite{CWLY23,GHYZ24}.

-The former lower bound \(\Omega(1/\varepsilon^{\frac{1}{q-1}})\) for \(1<q<2\) is obtained by reducing a discrimination task on ensembles of quantum states.
+The lower bound \(\Omega(1/\varepsilon^{\frac{1}{q-1}})\) for \(1<q<2\) is obtained by reducing a state discrimination task on ensembles of quantum states.
 Specifically, we consider two unitarily invariant ensembles of quantum states that are maximally mixed with respect to different dimensions.
-Then, we show that the discrimination between these ensembles can be characterized by the discrimination between certain Schur-Weyl distributions in their total variation distance.
-To bound the total variation distance, we recall the relationship between the Schur-Weyl distributions and Plancherel distributions shown in \cite{CHW07}, which demands a linear scaling with the dimensions.
+Then, we show that the discrimination between these ensembles can be characterized by the discrimination between certain Schur--Weyl distributions in their total variation distance.
+To bound the total variation distance, we recall the relationship between the Schur--Weyl distributions and Plancherel distributions shown in \cite{CHW07}, which demands a linear scaling with the dimensions.
 With carefully chosen dimension parameters, we can obtain our lower bound.

-The latter lower bound \(\Omega(1/\varepsilon^2)\) for any constant \(q>1\) is obtained by reducing from a state discrimination task with a simple but effective hard instance from \cite{CWLY23,GHYZ24}.
+The lower bound $\Omega(d^{1/q}/\varepsilon^{1/q})$ for $0<q<1$ can also be established via a reduction from a state discrimination task over ensembles of quantum states.
+Compared to the previous construction, we introduce an additional parameter $\Delta$ that controls the frequency of ``valid'' samples: among $n$ samples, only $O(\Delta n)$ of them (with high probability) contribute to the discrimination task.
+These ``valid'' samples exhibit unitary invariance and induce specific Schur--Weyl distributions.
+We can then upper bound the relevant trace distance by using the Plancherel distribution as an intermediate tool~\cite{CHW07}.

+\paragraph{Computational hardness for $0<q<1$.} Our \NIQSZK{}-hardness results conceptually follow the framework of~\cite{CCKV08,KLGN19}, which treats the case $q=1$ corresponding to the von Neumann entropy.
+At a high level, this framework reduces \QSCMM{}, the problem of distinguishing an arbitrary efficiently preparable $n$-qubit state $\rho$ from the maximally mixed state $(I/2)^{\otimes n}$ with respect to the trace distance, to the promise problem \TsallisQEA{} of estimating the $q$-Tsallis entropy of $\rho$.
+Because $\rho$ and $(I/2)^{\otimes n}$ are simultaneously diagonalizable, the reduction relies on an inequality relating the $q$-Tsallis entropy of the eigenvalue distribution of $\rho$ to its total variation distance from the uniform distribution.

+Proving such an inequality leads to an optimization problem over the eigenvalue distribution.
+For the regime $1\leq q \leq 1+\frac{1}{n}$, the (possibly non-convex) optimization problems arising in the proofs of~\cite{KLGN19,LW25} admit explicit solutions.\footnote{As observed in~\cite{KLGN19}, when $q=1$, the upper bound on the Shannon entropy in this setting follows from Vajda's inequality~\cite{Vajda70}.} In fact, a direct analog of this approach is available only for $q=1/2$.
+In contrast, for the general regime $0<q<1$, obtaining an explicit solution is often challenging due to the non-convex nature of the optimization problem.
+Instead, the $q$-Tsallis entropy is upper bounded by analyzing a truncated Taylor expansion of the objective function together with a Lagrange remainder term, yielding a weaker bound (see \Cref{thm:inequality-uniformTV-TsallisEA}) that nevertheless suffices to establish the reduction $\QSCMM{} \leq \TsallisQEA$ and hence the \NIQSZK{}-hardness.